dboyhasnoname/learning/aws/aws_ec2.md

 $ ssh -i "mykey.pem" ubuntu@ec2-3-82-247-35.compute-1.amazonaws.com
 The authenticity of host 'ec2-3-82-247-35.compute-1.amazonaws.com (3.82.247.35)' can't be established.
 ECDSA key fingerprint is SHA256:sXAgU0UvP3JMJql2M6gfPVGRtj/WgQZNBMxMLz+hIT4.
-Are you sure you want to continue connecting (yes/no)? yes
+Are we sure we want to continue connecting (yes/no)? yes
 Warning: Permanently added 'ec2-3-82-247-35.compute-1.amazonaws.com,3.82.247.35' (ECDSA) to the list of known hosts.
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-1021-aws x86_64)